doctrine/mongodb-odm/docs/en/cookbook/validation-of-documents.rst

 insertions and updates through a schema associated to the collection (cf. `MongoDB documentation <https://docs.mongodb.com/manual/core/schema-validation/>`_).

-Doctrine MongoDB ODM now provides a way to take advantage of this functionality thanks to the new :doc:`#[Validation] <../reference/annotations-reference#validation>` attribute and its properties (also available with XML mapping):
+Doctrine MongoDB ODM provides a way to take advantage of this functionality thanks to the :doc:`#[Validation] <../reference/annotations-reference#validation>` attribute and its properties (also available with XML mapping):

 -